Biography of Arthur Conan Doyle

 Whilst studying he worked as a medical assistant to Dr Richardson of Sheffield which only lasted three weeks.
 He then moved to Shropshire working for Dr Elliot and then to Birmingham where he was treated like a son by Dr Reginald Hoare and his family.

-1882: Doyle set up as a Doctor in Plymouth with a fellow student from Edinburgh Dr George Budd but it was unsuccessful and the two did not get on.
+1882: Conan-Doyle set up as a Doctor in Plymouth with a fellow student from Edinburgh Dr George Budd but it was unsuccessful and the two did not get on.
 Doyle then set up in Elm Grove, Southsea near Portsmouth but had very few patients and therefore little money.
 He subsidised his income writing detective stories.
 His first story was accepted by Chambers Journal in Edinburgh.

 1887: Arthur Conan Doyle published the first of his Sherlock Holmes story “A Study in Scarlet” in Becton’s Christmas Annual and had enough money to give up medicine.
 Holmes was reputedly based on one of his medical school lecturers Doctor Joseph Bell.
 His Short Stories about Holmes where published in the “Strand Magazine” from then on.
 Became a member of the Portsmouth Literary and Scientific Society.

 1890: He went to Vienna to study ophthalmology.

-1891: Doyle moved back to London.
+1891: Conan-Doyle moved back to London.
 Holmes stories published in the Strand Magazine.

 1893: Holmes is killed off in “The Final Problem” and the reading public were horrified.
 His pregnant wife was weak with tuberculosis and so they went to Egypt to effect a cure.
 Unfortunately war broke out between the British and the Dervishes but not to be outdone Conan-Doyle become a temporary war correspondent for “The Westminster Gazette” newspaper.

 1894: He moved back to England to live in Hindhead in Surrey.

-1897: Arthur Conan Doyle meets Jean Leckie and continues a platonic relationship during his wife’s illness.
+1897: Conan-Doyle meets Jean Leckie and continues a platonic relationship during his wife’s illness.

 1899-1902: He served as a doctor in the Boer War with a hospital paid for and organised buy John Langman.

-1902: Knighted for his contribution to the war and appointed Deputy-Lieutenant of Surrey.
+1902: He is Knighted for his contribution to the war and appointed as Deputy-Lieutenant of Surrey.

-1903: Forced to revive Sherlock Holmes and Dr Watson.
+1903: He is forced to revive Sherlock Holmes and Dr Watson due to their popularity.

-1912: Arthur Conan Doyle introduces his character Professor Challenger in “The Lost World”.
+1912: Conan-Doyle introduces his character Professor Challenger in “The Lost World”.